 via email to: firstname.lastname@example.org

 The organizations approved to sell from their booth will pay $350, plus booth cost.
 Any organization selling tangible goods at their exhibit booth is required to collect and remit all appropriate Missouri sales tax.

-The exhibitor hereby indemnifies the PCA and the Administrative Committee from any and all liability related to the State of Alabama or county sales taxes or required licenses that result from exhibitor’s appearance at General Assembly.
+The exhibitor hereby indemnifies the PCA and the Administrative Committee from any and all liability related to the State of Missouri or county sales taxes or required licenses that result from exhibitor’s appearance at General Assembly.

 *Please note: The Administrative Committee reserves the right to deny or withdraw this privilege if any selling exhibitor is perceived to be exploiting or abusing the PCA, attendees, and/or another exhibitor.

 Exhibitor Name Badges

 Every exhibitor must wear a name badge at all times while in the Exhibit Hall and convention facility.
 The exhibitor name badge may be:

 • Supplied by the organization – professionally printed and easy to read.
 OR

 • Supplied by the PCA

 Exhibitors qualify for the special General Assembly room rates at the headquarter hotel(s).
 We recommend you make your reservation with the hotel(s) booked for the assembly, located near the convention center, making lodging easy and cost effective.
 The hotel information will be communicated to you by email upon receipt of the completed Exhibitor Agreement and payment.
 Make your hotel reservations early!